Eagles lose backup QB Sudfeld and game to Titans, 27-10

 PHILADELPHIA (AP) — The Philadelphia Eagles rested Carson Wentz only to lose his backup.

 Nate Sudfeld broke his left wrist on a late hit in the second quarter of Philadelphia’s 27-10 loss to the Tennessee Titans on Thursday night.
-Sudfeld is scheduled for surgery Friday morning, but Eagles coach Doug Pederson said the injury is not season ending.
+Sudfeld is scheduled for surgery Friday morning, but Eagles coach Doug Pederson said the injury is not season ending and the team doesn’t plan to add another quarterback.

+“After surgery, I’ll have a better update,” Pederson.
+“Right now we’re comfortable with (backups) we have.”

 Tennessee’s Ryan Tannehill tossed a pair of touchdown passes in his first game with his new team in his role as Marcus Mariota’s backup, and third-string quarterback Logan Woodside also threw two TD passes.